 - Gallbladder disease

-- People with binge eating disorder report a lower quality of life than non-binge eating disorder.
+- People with binge eating disorder report a lower quality of life than those without binge eating disorder.

 - Binge eating disorder is often associated with symptoms of depression.